TonyLHansen/raspberry-pi-fan-cooling/README.md

 This will display a message each time `runfan` checks the temperature telling you what the current state is.

-If you want this to run at boot, add a line to the end of `/etc/rc.local` (before any exit lines) that looks like one of these lines:
+If you want this to run at boot, add a line to the end of `/etc/rc.local` (before any exit lines) that looks similar to one of these lines:
 ```
 # Run the fan, saving the messages to /tmp/runfan.log
 runfan 15 65 55 23 > /tmp/runfan.log &